Code-Institute-Submissions/MAN95-dev-PetPals_NovResub/README.md

 ## User Stories

-As a visitor to The House of Mouse website I expect/want/need:
+As a visitor to the PetPals website I expect/want/need:

 1. To easily find what I am looking for, I want the layout of the site to make sense so I am not confused or put off using it.